core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 This mandatory container specifies the module set identifier and the list of modules supported by the server.

-###  modules-state/module-set-id
+###  modules-state/hash

-This mandatory leaf contains an identifier representing the current set of modules and submodules used by a server.
-This identifier is server-specific when implemented as unit32 or can be used by multiple servers when implemented as identityref or as binary hash.
+This mandatory leaf contains the hash of the library content.
 The value of this leaf MUST change whenever the set of modules and submodules in the library changes.
-There is no requirement that the same set always results in the same 'module-set-id' value.

 This leaf allows a client to fetch the module list once, cache it, and only re-fetch it if the value of this leaf has been changed.

-If the value of this leaf changes, the server also generates a 'yang-library-change' notification, with the new value of 'module-set-id'.
+If the value of this leaf changes, the server also generates a 'yang-library-change' notification.

 ###  modules-state/module